What I Walked Into: A 73-Page Wake-Up Call

 This wasn't just untidy paperwork — it represented genuine risks to public safety, council finances, and potentially my position as the responsible person under health and safety legislation.

-Understanding Community Asset Transfer: The Official Definition
+Understanding Community Asset Transfer

-According to My Community (2020), "Community Asset Transfer is an established mechanism used to enable the community ownership and management of publicly owned land and buildings."
-In practice, this means the transfer of local authority "assets" to local councils - and I've put "assets" in quotation marks for a very important reason.
+According to My Community (2020), community asset transfer is an established mechanism used to enable the community ownership and management of publicly owned land and buildings.
+In practice, this means the transfer of local authority "assets" to local councils.

-Here's the fundamental question that every council needs to ask before taking on any transfer: If something costs you money every single year, drains your resources, and absorbs your time and capacity, is it really an asset or is it actually a liability?
+Here's the fundamental question that every council needs to ask before taking on any transfer: if something costs you money every single year, drains your resources, and absorbs your time and capacity, is it really an asset or is it actually a liability?

 - An asset is something you own that has value, can generate income, or appreciates in value and can be sold for cash